wp-plugins/harmony-tester/readme.txt

 * Replace keywords when a post, page or comment is updated.
 * Replace keywords when a post, page or comment is requested to display.

-**Replace Keywords By A Certain Pattern**
+**Replace Keywords With A Certain Pattern**

-* Replace keywords by a certain pattern or delete them in the content.
+* Replace keywords with a certain pattern or delete them in the content.
 * Obfuscate keywords. eg. "Hello" => "H\*e\*l\*l\*o"
 * Regular expression is supported in custom keyword library.
 * You can identify a word you want to replace every single keyword in custom keyword library with.